ACEsuit/ACE.jl/scripts/README.md

 ```
 autoregressions j15 v0.7.0 v0.6.5
 ```
-will run exactly the sequence of commands above, with a few safety checks.s
+will run exactly the sequence of commands above, with a few safety checks.

+But this doesn't always work since the version restrictions are not always tidy.
+As a semi-automated way there is a script `runregressions.sh` which can be edited to provide more fine-grained control.

 ### Analysing the regression data